 BLS is committed to updating the alternative measures data for states on a 4-quarter moving-average basis.
 The use of 4-quarter averages increases the reliability of the CPS estimates, which are based on relatively small sample sizes at the state level, and eliminates seasonality.
 Due to the inclusion of lagged quarters, the state alternative measures may not fully reflect the current status of the labor market.
-The analysis that follows pertains to the averages from the fourth quarter of 2018 through the third quarter of 2019.
+The analysis that follows pertains to the fourth quarter of 2021 through the third quarter of 2022.
 Data are also available for prior time periods back to 2003.

 The six state measures are based on the same definitions as those published for the United States: